maxtez-raspbaker/tezos-rpi3/[b-2]-Super-easy-transition-to-the-zeronet-network.md

 Stop the node if it is running.
 If the RPI3 is off, just boot it then download the zip file tz-zero032618.zip by typing on the terminal from the default location /home/tzuser:

-_GOOD TO KNOW: please check the [e] Updates page for the latest zip file and scripts replacing those in this page_
+_GOOD TO KNOW: please check the [e] Updates page for the latest zip file and the new script tz-switch.sh replacing those in this page_

 `wget https://www.dropbox.com/s/xytmq80rs4a5akd/tz-zero032618.zip`